 Collegiate & Departmental program leaders work closely with a small group of students in an overseas setting and share experiences that students gain from the program.

-Prior to program departure, program leaders coordinate all aspects of study abroad program administration including budget development, marketing and promotion, participant selection and on-site logistics (hotel arrangements, transportation, organizing excursions, etc).
+Prior to program departure, program leaders coordinate all aspects of study abroad program administration including budget development, marketing and promotion, participant selection, and on-site logistics (hotel arrangements, transportation, organizing excursions, and so on).

 The Learning Abroad Center provides support for custom programs by offering a variety of services including: